crdrost/essay-seeds/religion/atlas_reminded.md

 reverse its direction, making your previous blessings into sins, and sins into blessings.

+This isn't necessarily so bad.
+It's, I think, very typical of human moral systems that some values and themes expressed become contrary, and one neds to prioritize.
+The famous example is a murderer who is pursuing a woman who you believe is innocent: he asks you where she went, and you must make a choice about which is more valuable: honest dealing with this person, or the life of some woman who you've never met.

+I think Rand doesn't have this option.
+It gets especially problematic because Rand wanted ethics to be absolutely clear and united.
+She seems to insist, in *The Objectivist Ethics*, that there are no contradictory values in ethics and that you must always act according to strict moral imperatives:

+    "...one must earn the right to hold oneself as one’s own highest value by achieving one’s own moral perfection -- which one achieves by never accepting any code of irrational virtues impossible to practice and by never failing to practice the virtues one knows to be rational..."

+Notice that we're meant to reject virtues which are "impossible to practice."
+I think Rand's virtues may well be of this sort.
+Let us see several instances of this Mobius strip, this snake biting its own behind.

 The most obvious case to be made is the one of altruism, which in Objectivist philosophy must be distinguished from benevolence: in benevolence, you promote the good of others; in altruism, you sacrifice some share of your own well- being to promote the good of others.
 Objectivists might have done better if they had used the word "sacrifice" and thus said that they were generally opposed to self-sacrifice.
 How do they get to this end-point, where they disagree with self-sacrifice?
 As  *Atlas Shrugged* says:

 	For centuries, the battle of morality was fought between those who claimed that your life belongs to God and those who claimed that it belongs to your neighbors - between those who preached that the good is self-sacrifice for